hkirk/I4dab-slides/slides/10 - NoSql and Mongo Intro/NoSql-and-Mongo.md

 #### Identifier _id

 * All documents in a collection must have an unique `_id`
-* If omittied _id is generated - by following rules
+* If omitted _id is generated - by following rules
     * a 4-byte value representing the seconds since the Unix epoch,
     * a 5-byte random value, and
     * a 3-byte counter, starting with a random value